Wolfgang Dauner piano, effects (ring modulator), keyboards (Hohner Electra-clavinet C)

 Recorded September 15 and October 1, 1970 at Tonstudio Bauer, Ludwigsburg

 Produced by Manfred Eicher

 An early outlier in the ECM catalog, Output convulses with as much originality as it did when it was first released.
 Wolfgang Dauner, perhaps better known as founder of the United Jazz + Rock Ensemble (which saw ECM greats Eberhard Weber, Kenny Wheeler, and Charlie Mariano pass through its doors), assembles a modest trio of talent for this classic 1970 studio free-for-all.
 The end result is humor, brilliance, and chaos rolled into one.
-Most of the album flirts with any number of possible paths, the sole exception being “Nothing To Declare,” a relatively straight-laced tangent into jazzy territory in which Dauner has a field day with his modulator.
-“Mudations” and “Brazing The High Sky Full” serve as cryptic bookends, while tracks like “Abraxas” whet our appetite with more provocative flavors.
+Most of the album flirts with any number of possible paths, the sole exception being “Nothing To Declare,” a straight-laced tangent into jazzy territory in which Dauner has a field day with his modulator.
+“Mudations” and “Brazing The High Sky Full” are cryptic bookends, while tracks like “Abraxas” whet our appetite with provocative flavors.
 Superb, if jumbled, musicianship and strong attention to detail are the order of the day.
 Dauner does wonders with limited means, Braceful sheds his skin whenever possible, and this is a far cry from the Weber of languid orchestral suites.
 Not an easy listen for the faint of heart, but one that will give back what’s put into it and, like the fully opened cover, gathers its power from another dimension.